Working Holiday Visas for Japan: Everything You Need to Know

-If you want to join EA Ski & Snowboard in Japan this season, one thing you will need to organise is a working holiday visa.
+If you want to join EA Ski & Snowboard in Japan this season, one thing you will need to organise is a visa.
 While arranging a visa might sound like a daunting process, it's surprisingly easily Here’s everything you need to know about getting a working holiday visa for Japan.

 What is a working holiday visa?

 A working holiday visa is a permit that allows travellers to work in the country they are visiting.
 A working holiday visa enables you to experience living in a foreign country without the hassle of having to find work sponsorship.
 They are more flexible than work visas and easier to obtain, but they won't allow you to live in the country permanently.

 There are a couple of things to be aware of when applying for a visa.
 Firstly, you must be over the age of 18 and have enough funds in your bank account to live in the country while you're looking for work.

 Am I eligible for a working holiday visa for Japan?